sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Sgabios for x86
+Short desc    : Sgabios for x86
 URL          : https://github.com/qemu/sgabios
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : SGABIOS is designed to be inserted into a BIOS as an option rom to provide over
+Descript     : SGABIOS is designed to be inserted into a BIOS as an option rom to provide over
              : a serial port the display and input capabilities normally handled by a VGA
              : adapter and a keyboard, and additionally provide hooks for logging displayed
              : characters for later collection after an operating system boots.